Jyezet/TEAL/README.md

 7. Open TEAL's code, scroll down to the bottom, and replace "TOKEN" with your token (Don't remove the quotes!).

 8. Run the code.
-If your bot does not respond to your commands, install the python modules listed on top with python -m pip install MODULE
+If your bot does not respond to your commands, install the python modules listed on requirements.txt with python -m pip install MODULE

 *The selected permissions will let the bot: Send messages (duh), send messages on threads (in case you want to set a thread as your recruitment channel), insert links (for the batches) and read the messages history.